Everything you need to know about tattoo numbing sprays: Types, safety, and more

 Lidocaine-based sprays

-- Description: Lidocaine is a common local anaesthetic used in various topical ointments and sprays.
-It blocks nerve signals in the skin, providing a temporary numbing effect.
+• Description: Lidocaine is a common local anaesthetic that blocks nerve signals in the skin, providing a temporary numbing effect.

-- Usage: Lidocaine sprays are applied shortly before the tattooing begins and can be reapplied during the session if the effect wears off.
+• Usage: Applied shortly before tattooing and can be reapplied if the effect wears off.

 Tetracaine-based sprays